linode/docs/docs/security/mitigations/mitigating-memcached-amplification-attacks.md

     1. Bind memcached to a specific private IP address and port.

-    2. Configure your Linode's firewall accordinly.
+    2. Configure your Linode's firewall accordingly.
 If you need help setting up a firewall on your distribution, see [our firewall guides](/docs/security/firewalls/) for more information.

 * If you do not require memcached to communicate over any network connection, disable UDP for memcached and ensure it is only listening on `localhost`.